-NO. GOAL ACTIONS KEY PERFORMANCE MEASURES WHEN RESOURCES 3 Greater understanding of legal Develop an educational pack on responsible pet ownership.
+NO. GOAL ACTIONS KEY PERFORMANCE MEASURES WHEN REQUIRED 13 understanding Develop an educational pack on responsible pet ownership.
 (New) Information park developed.
-Year 2 Internal of legal responsibilities This could include topics such as: Promoted over the for cats. " Cats and wildlife life of this Plan. " Mandatory de-sexing/ microchipping Examples of cat confinement (cat condos, cat runs, spinning paddles on fence). ( Continue to promote the state-wide statutory requirements for mandatory de-sexing and microchipping of cats.
+Year 2 Internal of legal responsibilities This could include topics such as: Promoted over the life of this Plan. for cats. " Cats and wildlife " Mandatory de-sexing/ microchipping " Examples of cat confinement (cat condos, cat runs, spinning paddles on fence). ( Continue to promote the state-wide statutory requirements for mandatory de-sexing and microchipping of cats.
 Information disseminated over the life of this Plan.
-Year 1 & ongoing Internal 14 Determine future direction for cat management.
+Year 1 & ongoing Internal dire Determine future direction for cat management.
 Investigate cat management approaches and by-laws in other local councils.
-Investigation conducted and recommendations Year 2 Internar indiagonionit. presented for the This may include their effectiveness, establishment, and ongoing costs.
-(New) consideration or not of a cat by-law.
+Investigation conducted and recommendations Year 2 Internal management. presented for the This may include their effectiveness, establishment, consideration or not and ongoing costs.
+(New) of a cat by-law.
 Review arrangements with service providers for cat management services.
 (New) Review undertaken and recommendations presented for consideration.
 Year 3 Internal Incorporate any changes resulting from the DCMB advice regarding the AWL/RSPCA Cat Management Plan for South Australia.
 (New) Changes incorporated into practice.
 As required Internal Lobby the Local Government Association (LGA) to advocate the State Government for state-wide cat management.
-(New) Ongoing advocacy under taken.
+(New) Ongoing advocacy undertaken.
 Year 1 & ongoing Internal